We are all individuals who see images in different ways.

 What is the success rate?
 From our work so far over several years with British and overseas patients, we have achieved a good result in about 70% to 90% of cases.
 Some results are truly dramatic.

-We are based in Central London near to Victoria and Albert Museum.
 We establish what can be achieved for the patient with coloured lenses—rather like sunglasses - and the coloured glasses can then be ordered if required.
 For those who wear prescription glasses to correct short or long sightedness etc., coloured lenses are specially made to their prescription.
 Spectacles with plain coloured lenses can be worn with contact lenses.

 WHO WE ARE